Firstly I would like to be clear that I am not advocating that weight loss has to be a goal of exercise training.

 - Include healthy fats (e.g., avocados, nuts, olive oil) that keep you full and support heart health.

-- Limit sugary, processed foods that offer little nutritional value.
+- Manage intake of sugary, processed foods that offer little nutritional value.
+Be aware of the calories found in both alcoholic and non alcoholic drinks.

 A balanced, well-rounded meal plan ensures you stay energised, satisfied, and on track with your weight loss goals.